 Find stretch projects to help team members grow

 Teams are more motivated and productive when they’re learning new skills and growing in their roles.
 Understand what types of projects energize your team members and which ones drain their batteries.
 Then, find them a stretch project that aligns to keep them growing, learning, and energized.

 In addition to knowing when to praise your team, you should be sure to keep your accolades specific.
 Not just, “nice job!”, but celebrate their specific accomplishments.
 Did they forge a new relationship that made all the difference?
 Learn a new system or tool?
 Beat a deadline?
 Praise them well, and you will soon see the rippling results of that praise.
 Frequent positive feedback is associated with increased creativity among employees.

 Don’t forget to recognize and celebrate your team’s failures and applaud their willingness to take a calculated risk.
 Failure is an opportunity to learn, grow, evolve, and become more productive long-term.
 Create an environment where it’s okay to take a big risk and fail.
 Focus on lessons learned and what to try next time.
-The rest of the team will learn from seeing something that didn’t work (and how that person came back from the setback).
+The rest of the team will learn from what didn’t work, and how that person came back from the setback.